arobavet/Microsoft365DSC/docs/docs/user-guide/get-started/authentication-and-permissions.md

   <figcaption>Consenting to requested Graph permissions</figcaption>
 </figure>

-Executing the cmdlet will prompt you to authenticate using an administrator account that has access to consent permissions to Azure AD applications in your environment.
+Executing the cmdlet will prompt you to authenticate using an administrator account that has access to consent permissions to Entra ID applications in your environment.

 **NOTE:** If you get the error "Device code terminal timed-out after 120 seconds", check out the <a href="../../get-started/troubleshooting/#error-device-code-terminal-timed-out-after-120-seconds-please-try-again/" target="_blank">Troubleshooting section</a>